-General Compensation Policy.
+General compensation policy.
 The compensation committee's policy is to provide the company's executive officers with compensation opportunities which are based upon their personal performance, the financial performance of the company and their contribution to that performance and which are competitive enough to attract and retain highly skilled individuals.
 Each executive officer's compensation package is comprised of three elements: (i) base salary that is competitive with the market and reflects individual performance, (ii) annual variable performance awards payable in cash and tied to the company's achievement of annual financial, strategic and operational objectives in addition to individual contributions to these objectives and (iii) long-term stock-based incentive awards designed to strengthen the mutual interest of Active Power's executive officers and its stockholders.
+As an officer's level of responsibility increases, a greater proportion of his or her total compensation will be dependent upon the company's financial performance and stock price appreciation rather than base salary.

 Factors.
-The principal factors that were taken into account in establishing each executive officer's compensation package for fiscal 2000 are described below.
-However, the compensation committee may in its discretion apply entirely different factors, such as different measures of financial performance, for future fiscal years.
+The principal factors that were taken into account in establishing each executive officer's compensation package for fiscal 2002 are described below.
+However, the compensation committee may in its discretion apply entirely different factors, such as different measures of finan cial performance, for future fiscal years.

-Base Salary.
+Base salary.
 In setting base salaries, the compensation committee reviewed published compensation survey data for its industry.
-Specifically, the Committee considered an October 2000 report by the Watson Wyatt Worldwide consulting firm, entitled Executive Compensation Review and Stock Option Modeling Report.
 The base salary for each officer reflects the salary levels for comparable positions in the published surveys and the comparative group of companies, as well as the individual's personal performance and internal alignment considerations.
 The relative weight given to each factor varies with each individual in the sole discretion of the compensation committee.
-Each executive officer's base salary is adjusted each year on the basis of (i) the compensation committee's evaluation of the officer's personal performance for the year and (ii) the competitive marketplace for persons in comparable positions.
-Active Power' performance may also be a factor in determining the base salaries of executive officers.
+Each executive officer's base salary is adjusted each year on the basis of (i) the compensation committee's evaluation of the officer's personal performance for the year; (ii) the competitive marketplace for persons in comparable positions; and iii) Active Power's annual performance versus the objectives set forth at the beginning of the year.

-Annual Incentives.
-In setting bonus amounts to executive officers, the compensation committee looks to external market data to assemble competitive variable compensation levels in competitive companies and markets.
-Based on the foregoing factors and the company's performance for fiscal 2000, bonuses were awarded to the executive officers named in the Summary Compensation Table in the indicated amounts.
+Annual incentives.
+In setting variable compensation payment amounts to executive officers, the compensation committee looks to external market data to assemble competitive variable compensation levels in competitive companies and markets.
+Based on the foregoing factors and the company's performance for fiscal 2002, variable compensation was not awarded to any of our executive officers.

-Long-Term Incentives.
+Long-term incentives.
 Generally, stock option grants are made annually by the compensation committee to each of the company's executive officers.
 Each grant is designed to align the interests of the executive officer with those of the stockholders and provide each individual with a significant incentive to manage Active Power from the perspective of an owner with an equity stake in the business.
 Each grant allows the officer to acquire shares of the company's common stock at a fixed price per share (typically, the market price on the grant date) over a specified period of time (up to ten years).
 Each option becomes exercisable in a series of installments over a four-year period, contingent upon the officer's continued employment with Active Power.
 Accordingly, the option will provide a return to the executive officer only if he or she remains employed by the company during the vesting period, and then only if the market price of the shares appreciates over the option term.